 What is the Heritage Preservation Commission?

 The Saint Paul Heritage Preservation Commission (HPC) was created in 1976.
-The thirteen citizen board is charged with protecting the city’s historic resources.
+The 13-member, mayor-appointed citizen board is charged with protecting the city’s historic resources.
 The duties of the HPC include evaluating the architectural and historical significance of buildings and districts, recommending buildings and districts to the city council for designation, and reviewing proposed alterations to designated properties.